 The Professional Development Leave Program is available to faculty who meet the eligibility requirements found below.
 Two professional Development Leaves are available per year.
-Applications for Professional Development Leave should be submitted twelve (12) months in advance to the Office of the Vice President for Academic and Student Affairs, Room 235 Bibb Graves Hall.
+Applications for Professional Development Leave should be submitted twelve (12) months in advance to the Office of the Vice President for Academic Affairs, Room 235 Bibb Graves Hall.
 A full copy of the policy and application form is attached to this memorandum.

 The purpose of professional leave is to relieve faculty of normal duties so that they might pursue significant projects that facilitate their professional growth and development and enhance their future contributions to the mission of the University.
 It is not the purpose of the Professional Development Leave Program to fund the pursuit of advanced degrees.

 Tenured faculty who have completed at least six years of full-time service with the University are eligible to apply for professional leave.
 Awards will be made on a competitive basis.

 Application for professional leave is made by submitting to the department head a standard University form that includes a narrative outline of the project to be pursued, a statement explaining how the project will contribute to the faculty member's professional growth and development, and the faculty member's qualifications for undertaking and completing the project.
 Also, the application will include anticipated results of the proposed project (e.g. publications, reports, etc.).
 The strength of the application is largely a function of the expected contributions to the University and future professional life of the faculty member.
 The application may be for one semester leave at full pay, or for two consecutive semesters at half pay.
 May term leave is available and counts as a one-semester leave, subject to the same rules, procedures, and limitations as Fall or Spring Semester leave.